OpenID Connect (OIDC) and OAuth2 client and filters

 Refreshing access tokens

-If the access token needs to be refreshed, but no refresh token is available, then an attempt is made to acquire a new token by using a configured grant, such as client_credentials.
+If the access token needs to be refreshed but no refresh token is available, an attempt is made to acquire a new token with a configured grant, such as client_credentials.

 Revoking access tokens

-You might want to have the access token revoked if using this token with a REST client fails with an HTTP 401 status code or if the access token has already been used for a long time and you would like to refresh it.
+You might want to revoke the access token if a REST client call that uses this token fails with an HTTP 401 status code, or if the token has been used for a long time and you want to refresh it.

 OidcClient authentication